Lizzy Loves Food

 Can I make it ahead of time?
 Yes, it can be made ahead of time and gets better the next day.

 Have Leftovers?
-I have kept this bread for a couple of weeks wrap it in the refrigerator then sliced it thin and toast it in the oven for about 10 minutes until toasty and made for a great cracker with a little bit of cream cheese spread.
+I have kept this bread for a couple of weeks, wrap it in the refrigerator,r then sliced it thin and toasted it in the oven for about 10 minutes until toasty and made for a great cracker with a little bit of cream cheese spread.

-Happy Holidays to all of you and thank you for coming to join me here on my blog, where we can share our journey of food from all those special places around the world with family and friends.
+Merry Christmas to all of you, and thank you for coming to join me here on my blog, where we can share our journey of food from all those special places around the world with family and friends.
 I hope you love this recipe as much as I enjoy eating it.
 See ya next time as my quest continues in search of the perfect bite!

 More French Recipes to Enjoy!